Caien1/GreenLandicCurse/README.md

 2. **`ClientReady`**
    - **Description:** Logs a message when the bot is ready.
    - **Functionality:** Logs the bot's username and tag when the bot successfully connects to Discord.
+3. **`cheeser`**
+   - well this is hosted on renderer, figure out why it needs an web server on your own

 ### Command Deployment